hhelo/Insults/README.md

 * The files are always up to date, you may choose either a plain text or json version.
 * For the json version, just parse it with a json parser.
 * For the text version, one way to parse it is (in JavaScript) `var i = insults.split('\n'); if (i[i.length - 1] === '') { i = i.slice(0, -1); }`.
 This always removes the trailing new line if there is one.
 Sometimes it may be forgotten by accident, so it's best to protect yourself with that additional check.
+* Note that there is no json version for the long insults.

 Seriously?
 ==========